The Wind PTC Cliff Is Looking Less and Less Scary

 In its latest market outlook, WoodMac forecasts 11 gigawatts of new U.S. wind installations in 2019, a record 15.2 gigawatts in 2020, and a bigger-than-expected 12.5 gigawatts in 2021.

-Put together, that means that nearly 50 gigawatts of new wind capacity will go up over the next couple of years — twice as much as has ever been built in the U.S. in any previous three-year period.
-It’s the kind of renewable energy construction boom that’s only been seen in China, and it doesn’t include figures from the thriving American solar market.
+Altogether, around 50 gigawatts of new wind capacity will go up between 2019-23*.
+That's the kind of sustained renewable energy construction boom that’s typically only seen in China, and it doesn’t include figures from the thriving American solar market.

-Vestas, GE and Siemens Gamesa supply most of the wind turbines in the U.S. market.

 There’s always a degree of uncertainty about the portfolio of projects looking to come online in a given year.
 But compared to other years, the pipeline for 2020 looks “extremely robust,” said Dan Shreve, head of global wind energy research at Wood Mackenzie Power & Renewables.

-Note: Correction: The story originally said 50GW would be built in a three-year window.
-That capacity will go up over a five-year period.